SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 For example,
 consider the case of requesting the sunrise and sunset time from a server.
-The server either responds with the information, or it responds with some error information.
+The server either responds with the information or it responds with some error information.

 .. testcode::